OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 Specifies a user agent string for the web request.

-The default user agent is similar to "Mozilla/5.0 (Windows NT; Windows NT 6.1; en-US) WindowsPowerShell/3.0" with slight variations for each operating system and platform.
+The default user agent is similar to
+`Mozilla/5.0 (Windows NT 10.0; Microsoft Windows 10.0.15063; en-US) PowerShell/6.0.0` with slight
+variations for each operating system and platform.

-To test a website with the standard user agent string that is used by most Internet browsers, use the properties of the [PSUserAgent](/dotnet/api/microsoft.powershell.commands) class, such as Chrome, FireFox, Internet Explorer, Opera, and Safari.
+To test a website with the standard user agent string that's used by most internet browsers, use the properties of the [PSUserAgent](xref:Microsoft.PowerShell.Commands.PSUserAgent) class, such as Chrome, Firefox, InternetExplorer, Opera, and Safari.

 ```yaml
 Type: System.String